3 min read

 Why Email Remains the Top Cybersecurity Risk for IT Leaders

-This article is the first in a five-part series on modern email security strategies.
-It validates the threat using current data.
-It explains how attackers operate.
-It also outlines practical ways to reduce risk.
+This is the first article in a five-part series on modern email security.
+It covers the current threat landscape, how attackers operate, and where to start reducing risk.
+Future articles will address authentication, encryption, and advanced threat protection.

 Why Email is Still the Top Risk Vector

-• 91% of cyberattacks begin with email according to the Verizon DBIR 2024.
+• 91% of cyberattacks start with email (Verizon DBIR 2024).

-• Business Email Compromise losses exceeded $2.9 billion in 2023.
+• $2.9 billion in reported losses from Business Email Compromise in 2023.

 Key Tactics Used by Attackers